A newly built contemporary detached house on the Norfolk coast, consisting of home-grown building materials.

-The layout design was always going to be very crucial part of the project to execute since the main desirability of the property was always going to be its position and the amount of sea views it would have when inside.
+The layout design was always going to be a crucial part of the project to execute since the main desirability of the property was always going to be its position and the number of sea views it would have when inside.

-A single-storey dwelling designed to take advantage of the southerly aspect of the plot and takes the form of two blocks of accommodation having curved metal roofs, linked by two contrasting green-roofed sections to sub-divide the massing and to create an interesting progression of spaces through the building.
+A single-storey dwelling designed to take advantage of the southerly aspect of the plot.
+The form of two blocks of accommodation with curved metal roofs, linked by two contrasting green-roofed sections, to sub-divide the massing and to create an exciting progression of spaces through the building.
 To accentuate the contrast, the ‘infill’ sections are finished in a dark colour to contrast with the predominantly white render finish of the exterior walling.

-Bespoke new residential dwelling in Spalding, Norfolk.
+Bespoke new residential dwelling in Spalding, Lincolnshire.
 The property has been carefully designed to not impose on its ecological setting within and spanning a pond.

 This small 1930’s bungalow was in need of some attention when we first saw it.
 The brief to provide a light and airy interior was achieved by adding large dormer windows to the first floor and large French doors to the rear onto the garden.

 This project provides a sympathetic extension to an existing commercial office space to provide views out of the office from a seated position for the staff.

 Extensive extension and alterations to a residential dwelling in Hoe, Norfolk.
-The property has been fully remodelled with a large open plan extension for family living, incorporating a fully glazed southern facade and roof terrace to exploit solar gains and views across the rural countryside.
+The property has been fully remodelled with a large open plan extension for family living.
+Incorporating a fully glazed southern facade and roof terrace to exploit solar gains and views across the rural countryside.
 A subtle mix of traditional and contemporary materials are visible throughout the properties vernacular.